Shuhei-YOSHIDA/semantic_kitti_tools/README.md

 ## ground_truth_map
 * Make pointcloud map based on velodyne and pose data(provided by official, and made by SuMa)
+* Only points with static-object labels are used.
 * Save the map into `/tmp/kitti_map.pcd`

 ### usage